Trump clings to idea Alabama faced big threat from Dorian

 On Monday, Trump pushed back on skeptics by insisting that "under certain original scenarios, it was in fact correct that Alabama could have received some 'hurt.'"

-And then, on Wednesday, Trump displaying the graphic with the alteration that showed the storm could have tracked over Alabama.
+And then, on Wednesday, Trump displayed the graphic with the alteration that suggested the storm could have tracked over Alabama.

 But he told reporters, "I know that Alabama was in the original forecast."

 He added: "Actually, we have a better map than that which is going to be presented, where we had many lines going directly — many models, each line being a model — and they were going directly through.
-And in all cases Alabama was hit if not lightly, in some cases pretty hard."
+And in all cases Alabama was hit if not lightly, in some cases pretty hard. ...
+They actually gave that a 95% chance probability."

+The highest probability issued for a U.S. locale for Dorian has been in the 60% range, not 95%.

+The National Hurricane Center has issued 45 advisories giving probabilities for tropical storm and hurricane force winds for dozens of cities.
+Alabama locations have not been in any of those wind probability advisories, although Massachusetts and Canadian locales have been listed.

+"Trump should have just admitted he made a mistake and moved on!" emailed Phil Klotzbach, a research scientist in the Department of Atmospheric Science at Colorado State University.

+Meteorologist Bob Henson of weather.com emailed that "Alabama was never in the five-day cone except for a tiny sliver of the southeast corner of the state at one point."
+But by Saturday night and Sunday, he added, that scenario had become much more unlikely.

-In fact, forecasts from overnight last Friday showed a small sliver of Alabama at the edge of the five-day cone of uncertainty.
-But by Saturday morning — more than 24 hours before Trump's warning about Alabama — the storm was predicted to pose no threat to the state.
-Trump was getting multiple daily briefings about the storm.
+While forecasts from overnight Friday showed a tiny bit of Alabama at the edge of the cone of uncertainty, by Saturday morning — more than 24 hours before Trump's warning about Alabama — the storm was predicted to pose no threat to the state.
+Trump was getting regular updates about the storm.

 The White House did not immediately release any additional maps.